The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Empirical Results

 \section{Empirical Results}

 In this section we use the iPinYou dataset to give numerical support to our work.
-We estimated the click-through rate per advertiser from the contextual features for every impression, and we set it as the value of an impression for a given advertiser.
-We then measure the efficiency of Algorithm 1, described in the previous section and show we are able to recover ad bundles in an online setting, close to the value of the optimal bundle we could have selected.
+Assigning $v_i$ as the expected click-through rate per advertiser for that impression, we measure the efficiency of Algorithm \ref{alg:OSLA} and show we are able to recover near-optimal ad bundles in an online setting.
 These results are robust to changes in budget, and are consistent for all advertisers, which highlights the effectiveness of our methods.
+We also compare our results against adaptive pacing.